atondelier/d3-timeline/README.md

 Markers are totally separate elements.
 You provide them the timeline instance and it internally knows how to behave when the timeline moves.
 You can dynamically set them with a new time, so that it moves in the timeline.
 It represents itself as a vertical line, taking the whole timeline body height, with an overridable formatter for the label at the top of the line.

-That being said, you have special types of markers using the `D3TimelineMarker` (extending `EventEmitter`):
+That being said, you have special types of markers using the `D3TableMarker` (extending `EventEmitter`):
+ - using `D3TableMouseTracker` extending `D3TableMarker`:
+   - the marker will follow the mouse position and disappear when it's outside
- - using `D3TimelineTimeTracker` extending `D3TimelineMarker`:
+ - using `D3TableValueTracker` extending `D3TableMarker`:
-   - the marker will automatically follow the current time and disappear when it's outside
+   - the started marker will automatically follow the given value and disappear when it's outside
- - using `D3TimelineMouseTracker` extending `D3TimelineMarker`:
+ - using `D3TimelineTimeTracker` extending `D3TableValueTracker`:
-   - the marker will automatically follow the mouse position and disappear when it's outside.
+   - the started tracker will automatically follow the current time and disappear when it's outside.

 ### Data structure